Back in the day, “branding” and “brand image” were concepts restricted to large corporations with hefty budgets.

 A critical factor that makes for fantastic brand presentations is the creativity put into building each slide.

-You can add your flair by incorporating PowerPoint’s effects, transitions, images, clipart, and more.
+You can add your flair by incorporating PowerPoint’s effects, transitions, visual elements, images, clipart, and more; as long as you keep in-line with your brand guidelines.

 However, do not go overboard with this.
-Add a lot of images and transitions and now what you have is clutter.
+Add a lot of images and transitions; now what you have is clutter.

 The goal here is to be fun and creative and find ways to engage your audience but still keep it simple enough not to distract them from the message.